John Fenton

 of Maye.
 1566. whose soule Jesus pardon Amen

-Later in his time at Coleshill, Fenton had a much better relationship with his parishioners, writing wills for them and acting as a witness, overseer or executor.
-He was one of the executors of the will of the widow Eleanor Bellars in 1547.
-He was named as one of the recipients of a grant made by Robert Whitworth of Lands and tenements in Coleshill in 1546.
-His own will showed him as a farmer with extensive stock.
-He had also been looking after his elder brother William’s daughter and heir Margaret, an ‘idiot’, since William’s death in 1559 and was keen to ensure continued support for her.
+Fenton was on better terms with his parishioners in his later years at Coleshill, writing wills for them and acting as a witness, overseer or executor.
+For example he was an executor of the will of the widow Eleanor Bellars in 1547.
+He was also one of the recipients of a grant by Robert Whitworth of lands and tenements in Coleshill in 1546.
+His own will shows him as a farmer with extensive stock.
+He was also looking after his neice Margaret, an ‘idiot’, daughter and heir of his older brother William, since William’s death in 1559.
+He was keen to ensure continued support for her.

 Copyright: Jon Bayliss, text and photographs